paul-m/VirtualPersistAPI/spec/VPA_Entities.md

 - Owner
   - UUID
-  - Password
+  - Password (hash)
   - Permission
-  - other??
-Maybe WorldAPI stuff.
+  - Salt (the salt that was used to generate the password hash)